 - working in the professional dance sector and making innovative and exceptional work of national significance OR

 - have made an outstanding and enduring contibution to the dance industry through their work as a teacher, writer, designer etc.

 For an award for outstanding achievement in choreography, film, musical or physical theatre, or a youth, community or independent project, the work must have premiered between 1 January and 31 December the previous year.

 If a work was not a premiere in this period, you can still nominate a dancer or company for an outstanding performance award.

 For lifetime achievement, services or education award, nominees must have a long-standing national, and perhaps international, profile.

-To make an effective nomination, please read the selection criteria for each award category and include a thoughtful, descriptive and concise explanation of why you think the nominee was outstanding, exceptional, innovative etc. These comments help convince the selection panel who may not have seen the performance.
+Please read the selection criteria for each award category and include a thoughtful, descriptive and concise explanation about why you think the nominee was outstanding, exceptional or innovative.
+These comments help convince the selection panel who may not have seen the performance.